-Literally translated, CPB in Dutch means ‘Central Planning Bureau’.
+Literally translated, CPB stands for ‘Central Planning Bureau’.
 This has been a misnomer from the start, as CPB has never been engaged in economic planning.
 It analyses the effects of current and future government policies.
 Hence, our English name: CPB Netherlands Bureau for Economic Policy Analysis.
 However, because CPB is so well known in the Netherlands, we keep the name our founders gave us.

-CPB is a part of the ministry of Economic Affairs.
+CPB is a part of the Ministry of Economic Affairs and Climate Policy.
 Its director is appointed by the Minister, in consultation with other members of the government.
 However, CPB is fully independent as far as the contents of its work are concerned.
 It also has its own legal mandate and an independent executive and advisory committee.
-This Central Planning Committee (CPC) is currently chaired by Jan Michiel Hessels.
+This Central Planning Committee (CPC) is currently chaired by Hans Smits.

-CPB is an integral part of the budget of the ministry of Economic Affairs.
+CPB is an integral part of the budget of the Ministry of Economic Affairs and Climate Policy.
 It is largely publicly financed.
 To ensure its independence, a maximum of twenty percent of its annual budget may originate from external assignments.
 However, CPB is not allowed to compete with commercial research bureaus, and external assignments are limited to local and national governments, European institutions or international governmental organisations.